Preamble

 Decontam is a bioinformatics decontamination tool applicable to both amplicon and metagenomic sequencing data, that leverages the differing relative abundances of contaminants in control samples when compared to experimental samples as well as those samples with low biomass when compared to samples with high biomass.
 Contaminants within microbial measurements are a consistent and pervasive issue within the field.
 These contaminants have the capacity to impact taxonomic assignments, relative abundance calculations and even promote the existence of non-existent taxa which can lead to incorrect assumptions and interpretations.
 This is of grave concern particularly in a low-biomass environment as the impact of these contaminants is heightened due to the low amount of starting biological material from the target community.
 Decontam seeks to remedy this by removing contaminants at the Feature level but before relative abundance calculations.
-This tool was developed by Benjamin Callahan and has been shown to be effective in identifying contaminants in datasets of various structures.
-Here we present Decontam functionality within q2-quality-control on the Qiime2 platform, which for the rest of this document be referred to as q2-Decontam.
+This tool was developed and maintained by Benjamin Callahan and has been shown to be effective in identifying contaminants in datasets of various structures.
+Here we present Decontam functionality within q2-quality-control on the Qiime 2 platform, which for the rest of this document be referred to as q2-Decontam.

 Reference Davis, N. M., Proctor, D. M., Holmes, S. P., Relman, D. A. & Callahan, B. J. Simple statistical identification and removal of contaminant sequences in marker-gene and metagenomics data.
 Microbiome 6, 226 (2018).